 CISS Insight Journal

 <p style="text-align: justify;"><em>CISS Insight</em> is a bi-annual peer-reviewed research journal of the Center for International Strategic Studies (CISS), Islamabad.
 It offers readers a diverse range of research articles and book reviews.
 The journal is published in June and December each year.
-It includes articles on nuclear non-proliferation, arms control, nuclear policy, and doctrine and also provides space for articles on contemporary strategic issues, foreign policy, and cyberspace.</p>Center for International Strategic Studiesen-USCISS Insight Journal2310-4260Transformative Role of Nuclear Technologies in the Healthcare System of Pakistan
+It includes articles on nuclear non-proliferation, arms control, nuclear policy, and doctrine and also provides space for articles on contemporary strategic issues, foreign policy, and cyberspace.</p>Center for International Strategic Studiesen-USCISS Insight Journal2310-4260South Asia in Transition

 Copyright (c) 2025 Center for International Strategic Studies